Zeid-Hazboun/entropic_case/README.md

 We can see that the second summary is much more coherent and readable than the first, and therefore we used the original description for the rest of the summaries.
 Examining the length of the summary, we can see that it had a length of 480 words, while the original description had 3860 words.

-After generating the summaries, I decided to also compute the ROGUE metric for the summaries.
+After generating the summaries, I computed the ROUGE metric to evaluate their quality.

 | Index | rouge1  | rouge2  | rougeL  |
 |-------|---------|---------|---------|